- Why do I need access control in my building?

-Biometrics is considered to be a better way to verify “you are the person who you claim you are”, compared with PIN code verification.
-As a knowledge, PIN can be forgotten or shared with multiple person, while biometrics can be neither forgotten nor shared.
-Therefore, in a high security environment, biometrics is used as a secure way for verification, in additional to access cards.
+Biometrics are considered to be a better way of verifying that someone is who they claim to be rather than PIN code verification.
+A PIN can be forgotten or shared with several people, but biometrics can be neither forgotten nor shared.
+So, in a high security environment, biometrics are often used as a more secure way of verifying identification, in addition to access cards.

 Areas of concern

-Although biometrics have huge advantages to use, there are still areas of concern, and even potential risks, when using it.
+Although biometrics offer huge advantages, there are still areas of concern and even potential risks when using them.

-- Accuracy.
-Biometric recognition technology provides a probability for identifying a person.
-It cannot provide 100% certainty of recognition results using fingerprint, vein, iris, or face.
+Biometric recognition technology ensures a high probability of identifying someone.
+It can’t, however, provide 100% accuracy – whether fingerprints, veins, irises or faces are used.
 Each biometric recognition technology has its own false acceptance rate and false rejection rate.
-In general, from high accuracy to low accuracy, we have iris, vein, fingerprint, and face.
-There are also other external factors which influence the accuracy, such as the sensor quality, the senor hygiene, sunlight, dirt, etc.
+In general, iris recognition is most accurate, followed by vein, fingerprint and then face recognition.
+There are also external factors that influence the accuracy, such as sunlight and the quality and cleanliness of the sensor.

-- Privacy.
-Biometrics is classified as sensitive personal data in European General Data Protection Regulation (GDPR).
-It requires special attention while using and storing the biometric information of a person.
-In some countries, it is not allowed to store any biometric data in a central database.
+Biometrics are classified as sensitive personal data in European General Data Protection Regulation (GDPR).
+So it’s important to use and store people’s biometric information in line with local regulations.
+In some countries, for example, you’re not allowed to store any biometric data in a central database.

 How to choose

-The following table lists the most common seen biometric recognition technologies used in physical access control, and the comparison of their characteristics.
+The table below shows the biometric recognition technologies most often used in physical access control and compares their characteristics.